-Gain Greater Control with VisionStory’s New “Preview Audio” and “Pause” Features
+Gain More Control with VisionStory’s New “Preview Audio” and “Pause” Features

-Preview audio and pause features for video content creation with VisionStory
+Preview audio and pause features for video content creation on VisionStory

-Producing high-quality video content often comes down to the finest details—like the way a word is pronounced or the timing of a dramatic pause.
-At VisionStory, we’re excited to introduce two new features—Preview Audio and Pause—that give you more precision and flexibility before you use your credits to generate a full video.
+Delivering high-quality video content often comes down to the smallest details—like how a word is pronounced or the timing of a dramatic pause.
+We’re excited to introduce two new features on VisionStory—Preview Audio and Pause—that give you more precision and flexibility before you use your credits to generate a full video.

 Why Use Preview Audio?

-Preview Audio is a breakthrough for anyone who wants to ensure their text-to-speech (TTS) narration sounds just right before spending credits on video generation.
-Previously, you’d go straight from writing your script to producing the final video.
-While this was convenient, it left little room for fine-tuning—and if you noticed a small error, your credits were already used.
+Preview Audio is a game-changer for anyone who wants to ensure their text-to-speech (TTS) narration sounds just right before spending credits to create a video.
+Previously, you’d go straight from writing your script to generating the final product.
+While convenient, this left little room for fine-tuning—and if you noticed a small mistake, your credits were already used.
 With Preview Audio, you can:

 1. Check Pronunciation & Tone

-Listen to the full audio generated from your text and confirm it matches your intended style.
+Listen to the entire audio track generated from your text and make sure it matches your intended style.

 2. Save Credits

-Spotting an error in the audio before rendering the video helps you avoid unnecessary credit usage.
+Catching an error in the audio before rendering a video helps you avoid unnecessary credit usage.

 3. Avoid Streaming Artifacts

 When audio is generated in real time to sync with video (a “streaming pipeline”), some AI voices may have slight volume inconsistencies at the start or end.
-By using Preview Audio first, you can avoid these issues and achieve a more polished result.
+By using Preview Audio first, you can avoid these issues and produce a more polished final result.

-Common Pitfalls & Text Tips: While TTS technology has advanced, certain complexities can still present challenges.
-Pay special attention to:
+Common Pitfalls & Text Considerations: While TTS technology has advanced, some complexities can still be challenging.
+Pay extra attention to:

-• Specialized or Technical Terms: Medical, legal, or scientific terms may need extra punctuation or spelling tweaks.
+• Specialized or Technical Terms: Medical, legal, or scientific jargon may need extra punctuation or spelling tweaks.

 • Abbreviations: Make sure TTS expands or pronounces them correctly.

-• Currencies & Numbers: The narrator may read numbers in an unexpected way or skip over currency symbols.
+• Currencies & Numbers: The narrator might read numbers in an unexpected way or skip over currency symbols.

 • Heavy Punctuation: Periods, commas, and colons can affect how TTS handles intonation and pacing.